-Bedrock within the scheme extent is comprised of: (i) Loch Laggan Psammite formation (psammite, micaceous) and (ii) Gaick Psammite Formation (psammite), which are metamorphic bedrocks (BGS Geology Viewer).
+Bedrock within the scheme extent is comprised of Gaick Psammite formation (psammite), which is a metamorphic bedrock (BGS Geology Viewer).

-Superficial deposits within the scheme extent are recorded as sedimentary superficial deposits of Glaciofluvial Sheet Deposits (sand, gravel and boulders), which are sedimentary superficial deposits (BGS Geology Viewer).
+Superficial deposits within the scheme extent are recorded as Glaciofluvial Sheet Deposits (sand, gravel and boulders), which are sedimentary superficial deposits (BGS Geology Viewer).